michael-lazar/gemini-portal/README.md

 This repository contains the code powering https://portal.mozz.us.

-The origin version was written with Flask, maintained in a personal repository and never publicly released.
+The original version was written with Flask, maintained in a personal repository and never publicly released.
 This repository is a full rewrite (version 2) with following goals: